gayatribelhekar/gayatribelhekar/README.md

 - 👋 Hi, I’m Gayatri Belhekar
-- 👀 I’m an aspiring software developer
+- I’m an aspiring Software Developer

 <!---
 gayatribelhekar/gayatribelhekar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.